sbl-sdsc/mmtf-pyspark/README.md

 ### Windows

-0. If you already have anaconda and GOW installed, skip to step 2.
+0. If you already have GOW installed, skip to step 2.

 1. Using GOW(recommended):